Elton John Details

 A pianist at the age of four and a student at the Royal Academy of Music throughout his adolescence, Elton John seemed destined for a career in music from a young age.
 Of course, he got a whole lot more than that—a singer/songwriter, a rock star, a composer and an activist, Elton John has been one of the most important figures of modern pop and rock music of the last 50 years.

-From there, his career quickly took off.
-Released in 1972, the success of his album Honky Château became his first No. 1 album in the U.S., and each of his next six albums repeated the achievement.
-A look back at the 1970s reveals a decade whose sound was shaped wholly by John and his many timeless tunes, including “Tiny Dancer,” “Benny and the Jets” and “Philadelphia Freedom.”
+From there, Elton John's career quickly took off.
+Released in 1972, his album Honky Château became his first No. 1 album in the U.S., and each of his next six albums repeated the achievement.
+A look back at the 1970s reveals a decade whose sound was shaped wholly by Sir Elton and his many timeless tunes, including “Tiny Dancer,” “Benny and the Jets” and “Philadelphia Freedom.”

 After a decade in which he struggled with addiction and declining (but still significant) record sales, John returned to superstardom in the 1990s.
 In 1992, he both established the Elton John AIDS Foundation and released The Lion King, winning a Best Male Pop Vocal Performance Grammy for “Can You Feel the Love Tonight.”
 After Princess Diana’s tragic death, John’s tribute “Candle in the Wind 1997” became the fastest-selling single in the history of both the U.K. and the U.S.